The Top 30 Most Valuable Football Cards Of All Time

 Estimated Value (PSA 9 - Mint): $30,000

-Bednarik's 1948 Leaf rookie card is the second most valuable issue in the star studded set (behind Layne) with a Mint copy estimated to be worth $30,000.
+Bednarik’s 1948 Leaf rookie card is the second most valuable issue in the star-studded set (behind Layne).
+A Mint copy is estimated to be worth $30,000.

-PSA has graded around 160 of the cards and to note there are three different variations--copies with a yellow, white, and orange background.
-A good condition example of the card can often be found for under $1000.
+PSA has graded around 160 of the cards, and note that there are three different variations—copies with a yellow, white, and orange background.
+A good-condition example of the card can often be found for under $1000.

 A Hit On Gifford Heard Round The World